Wiltshire: Sport

 The county is represented in the Football League by Swindon Town, who play at the County Ground stadium near Swindon town centre.
 They joined the Football League on the creation of the Third Division in 1920, and have remained in the league ever since.
 Their most notable achievements include winning the Football League Cup in 1969 and the Anglo-Italian Cup in 1970, two successive promotions in 1986 and 1987 (taking them from the Fourth Division to the Second), promotion to the Premier League as Division One play-off winners in 1993 (as inaugural members), the Division Two title in 1996, and their promotion to League One in 2007 after finishing third in League Two.

 Chippenham Town is the area's highest-ranked non-league football club; they currently play in the National League South after winning the Southern Premier League in 2016/17, with a league record points tally of 103.
-After Salisbury City went into liquidation in 2014, a new club, Salisbury, was formed and plays in the Southern Premier League.
+After Salisbury City went into liquidation in 2014, a new club, Salisbury, was formed in 2015 and will play in the National League South for the 24/25 season.

 Wiltshire County Cricket Club play in the Minor Counties league.

 Swindon Robins Speedway team, who competed in the top national division, the SGB Premiership, had been at their track at the Blunsdon Abbey Stadium near Swindon since 1949.
-In 2020 they stopped racing due to the Covid-19 Pandemic and subsequently announced in 2022 that they would not be returning.
+In 2020, they stopped racing due to the COVID-19 pandemic and subsequently announced in 2022 that they would not be returning.
 Swindon Wildcats compete in the English Premier Ice Hockey League, the second tier of British ice hockey, and play their home games at Swindon's Link Centre.